stevesea/argocd-helm-app-of-apps-example/README.md

   A good discussion of the pros/cons of Helm, Kustomize, etc.

-## ArgoCD
+## Argo CD

-[ArgoCD](https://github.com/argoproj/argo-cd) is a GitOps tool for Continuous Deployment.
-ArgoCD will compare the Kubernetes manifests in a git repository to the manifests it reads in your Kubernetes cluster, can synchronize those manifests from git into Kubernetes, and helps you monitor the state of your services in Kubernetes.
+[Argo CD](https://github.com/argoproj/argo-cd) is a GitOps tool for Continuous Deployment.
+Argo CD will compare the Kubernetes manifests in a git repository to the manifests it reads in your Kubernetes cluster, can synchronize those manifests from git into Kubernetes, and helps you monitor the state of your services in Kubernetes.

-ArgoCD can deploy your Kubernetes manifests using any of the usual methods -- Helm, Kustomize, ksonnet, jsonnet, or simple k8s manifests.
-I really like this aspect of ArgoCD.
+Argo CD can deploy your Kubernetes manifests using any of the usual methods -- Helm, Kustomize, ksonnet, jsonnet, or simple k8s manifests.
+I really like this aspect of Argo CD.
 It gives you the freedom to use whichever tool is right for the job at hand -- for simple things, just use manifests; to reduce boilerplate, use kustomize; for tasks that require the complexity of templates (e.g. loops, if/else, lots of params), use helm or jsonnet.

-ArgoCD is mostly stateless, you define the desired configuration of your cluster through Kubernetes manifests -- [ConfigMaps, Secrets, and a couple Custom Resource Definitions (CRDs)](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/).
+Argo CD is mostly stateless, you define the desired configuration of your cluster through Kubernetes manifests -- [ConfigMaps, Secrets, and a couple Custom Resource Definitions (CRDs)](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/).

-ConfigMaps & Secrets -- you configure ArgoCD itself through its ConfigMaps and Secrets.
-Through these, you define the git repositories, target clusters, credentials for git/cluster, and RBAC rules for ArgoCD and your projects.
+ConfigMaps & Secrets -- you configure Argo CD itself through its ConfigMaps and Secrets.
+Through these, you define the git repositories, target clusters, credentials for git/cluster, and RBAC rules for Argo CD and your projects.

-[AppProject CRD](https://argoproj.github.io/argo-cd/operator-manual/project.yaml) -- a 'project' in ArgoCD defines which git repositories should be synched to which clusters, and RBAC rules.
+[AppProject CRD](https://argoproj.github.io/argo-cd/operator-manual/project.yaml) -- a 'project' in Argo CD defines which git repositories should be synched to which clusters, and RBAC rules.

 [Application CRD](https://argoproj.github.io/argo-cd/operator-manual/application.yaml) -- an 'application' defines a single git source repository and a target Kubernetes cluster, and parameters to apply to the templates.

 # Problem #1 -- Application of Applications

-Similar to Kubernetes itself, ArgoCD doesn't enforce strong opinions about how you should use ArgoCD.
+Similar to Kubernetes itself, Argo CD doesn't enforce strong opinions about how you should use Argo CD.
 And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires a significant amount of complex decisions.

-With ArgoCD, you'll need to create an Application CRD for each set of manifests you want to deploy into your cluster(s).
+With Argo CD, you'll need to create an Application CRD for each set of manifests you want to deploy into your cluster(s).
 Or, to state the problem a different way... for a given microservice, you'll likely deploy it to many different places -- you might have test, staging, production environments.
 You'll need a different CRD for each different deployment.
 How do you manage the parameterization of `N` Applications across `M` environments?
 How do you promote your application from test to staging, and from staging to production?
 How does your CI/CD process fit into all this?

-ArgoCD is quite new (just like everything else Kubernetes-related), but has an active community.
-Emerging patterns within the community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.
+Argo CD is quite new (just like everything else Kubernetes-related), but has an active community.
+Emerging patterns within the community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use Argo CD to manage Argo CD itself, and you define Application CRDs that create other Application CRDs.

 ## Things not covered in this example

 This example is currently only focused on the problem of generating the Application CRDs.
-I plan to expand it to cover bootstrapping an argocd cluster, and to deploy an actual working collection of services ... but it doesn't do that now.
+I plan to expand it to cover bootstrapping an Argo CD cluster, and to deploy an actual working collection of services ... but it doesn't do that now.

-Other critical details you'll need to figure out to use ArgoCD, but which aren't covered by this example:
+Other critical details you'll need to figure out to use Argo CD, but which aren't covered by this example:
-* deploying ArgoCD itself.
+* deploying Argo CD itself.
 * CI/CD pipelines
-* RBAC settings for ArgoCD or the AppProjects.
+* RBAC settings for Argo CD or the AppProjects.
 * actual working example microservice projects and build pipelines for same.
-* different clusters per env -- the values files all use `https://kubernetes.default.svc` as the destination (this is the local cluster that ArgoCD is running within), to deploy to different clusters per env, you'd change that to the cluster IP of your target cluster.
+* different clusters per env -- the values files all use `https://kubernetes.default.svc` as the destination (this is the local cluster that Argo CD is running within), to deploy to different clusters per env, you'd change that to the cluster IP of your target cluster.

 ## The Context of this Example

-This repository holds one example of how to manage a single aspect of Continuous Deployment with ArgoCD, and in one particular way -- a helm template that creates a bunch of Application/AppProject CRDs for the different target environments.
+This repository holds one example of how to manage a single aspect of Continuous Deployment with Argo CD, and in one particular way -- a helm template that creates a bunch of Application/AppProject CRDs for the different target environments.
 It fit my needs, and supported the developer workflow I found convenient.
 Your needs will be different, and you'll likely weigh the factors of your CD process differently than I did.

 We have a couple dozen microservices.
 An 'environment' is a cluster+namespace to which our services have been deployed.
 For example, the 'test' environment is all of our services deployed to a 'test' namespace in a particular cluster.